Does your Microsoft Access returns the error “Write Conflict: Record Has Been Changed By Another User”?

 - Now Type or paste the following mentioned code:

 Note: well the sample code given in this post uses Microsoft ActiveX Data Objects.
 To run the code correctly, we must reference the Microsoft ActiveX Data Objects 2.x Library (where 2.x is 2.1 or later).

 To do this, you need to first go to the Visual Basic Editor and here click References on the Tools menu.
 Make sure that Microsoft ActiveX Data Objects 2.x Library checkbox is checked or not.
 If it is not then check it out.

 Me.Bookmark = rs.Bookmark

 Set rs = Nothing

 - Now open the second form in Design view, and then repeat the step from 2 to 10 once more for this second form.

 During the execution of the above solution if in case your Access database data gets corrupted then at that point what will be your initiative.

-Don’t get panic….because there is solution for this sarcastic situation too i.e Access Repair N Recovery solution.
-As, it is the best recommended option to repair any type of corrupted /damaged or lost Access Database.
-With this proficient software tool you can fix any kind of corruption issue encountered in .accdb or .mdb file.
+Don’t get panic….because there is a solution for this sarcastic situation too i.e Access Repair N Recovery solution.
+As it is the best-recommended option to repair any type of corrupted /damaged or lost Access Database.
+With this proficient software tool, you can fix any kind of corruption issue encountered in .accdb or .mdb file.

 Trying the above fixes will surely resolve your MS Access writing conflict issue.
 So, try them confidently…!
-If you encounter any other issue besides this then do share it with us in our FAQ Section.
+If you encounter any other issue besides this then do share it with us in our comment section.